-The data collection field period for this survey was Feb.
-7 to Feb.
-11, 2024.
-Postcard notifications were mailed to a subset of ATP panelists with a known residential address on Feb.
-7.3
+The data collection field period for this survey was April 1-7, 2024.
+Postcard notifications were mailed to a subset of ATP panelists with a known residential address on April 1.3

 Invitations were sent out in two separate launches: soft launch and full launch.
-Sixty panelists were included in the soft launch, which began with an initial invitation sent on the morning of Feb.
-7. The ATP panelists chosen for the initial soft launch were known responders who had completed previous ATP surveys within one day of receiving their invitation.
-All remaining English- and Spanish-speaking sampled panelists were included in the full launch and were sent an invitation on the afternoon of Feb.
-7.
+Sixty panelists were included in the soft launch, which began with an initial invitation sent on April 1.
+The ATP panelists chosen for the initial soft launch were known responders who had completed previous ATP surveys within one day of receiving their invitation.
+All remaining English- and Spanish-speaking sampled panelists were included in the full launch and were sent an invitation on April 2.